m4rc377/IPTV_Channel/README.md

 # IPTV_Channel

-Some channel maybe die, please report channel if die or wrong.
+Some channel maybe die, please report if die or wrong.